JadElHakim/JadElHakim.github.io/_posts/2024-07-11-SIEM Alert Triaging Process.md

 ## Conclusion

 The SIEM alert triaging process is a fundamental aspect of SOC operations, requiring a systematic approach to evaluate and prioritize security alerts.
-By mastering the steps outlined above, SOC analysts can ensure that critical threats are identified and addressed promptly, safeguarding the organization's assets and maintaining compliance with regulatory requirements.
+By mastering these steps outlined above, as a SOC analysts I can ensure that critical threats are identified and addressed promptly, safeguarding the organization's assets and maintaining compliance with regulatory requirements.
 ---

 _This post is part of Jad's Cybersecurity Blog._